h2zero/n-able-Arduino/README.md

 I wanted to have a consistent BLE API on all of the devices I work with.
 NimBLE is the best choice for this as it is the most feature complete and fully open source library available for Arduino.

+## BLE
+This Arduino Core does **not** contain any BLE functionality.
+It has been designed to support using the [NimBLE-Arduino](https://github.com/h2zero/NimBLE-Arduino) library for BLE operation.
+**Note:** Only the release version 1.4.0 and above of [NimBLE-Arduino](https://github.com/h2zero/NimBLE-Arduino) supports Arm devices.

 ## Supported boards

 ### nRF52840